 Impact on U.S.-Hong Kong Exchanges

-U.S. institutions typically conduct a wide range of academic, cultural, educational, and scientific exchanges with Hong Kong counterparts, but the COVID-19 pandemic halted most international programs on Hong Kong campuses as well as all ECA-funded exchange programs with Hong Kong.
-Executive Order 13936 on Hong Kong Normalization (E.O.
-13936) resulted in the termination of the Hong Kong Fulbright program in July 2020.
+U.S. institutions conduct a wide range of academic, cultural, educational, and scientific exchanges with Hong Kong counterparts.
+The COVID-19 pandemic paused most international programs on Hong Kong campuses as well as in-person, ECA-funded exchange programs with Hong Kong.
+International exchange programs have resumed on almost all Hong Kong campuses in the 2022-2023 school year and for many ECA-funded exchange programs.

 Impact on U.S. Citizens

 In 2021, an estimated 85,000 U.S. citizens lived in Hong Kong.
 However, that number is now estimated to be approximately 70,000.
 U.S. citizens departed Hong Kong in 2022 due to a variety of factors including COVID-19 mitigation policies and, for some teachers, the national security education policies that led to restrictions on academic freedom.
-Non-residents were not generally permitted to visit Hong Kong in 2021 due to COVID-19 travel restrictions.
+Non-residents were not generally permitted to visit Hong Kong for much of 2022 due to COVID-19 travel restrictions.
 Once travel resumed, however, some U.S. citizens with ties to people or organizations that have been critical of the Hong Kong or PRC central governments were held and questioned by immigration authorities upon entering Hong Kong regarding their local contacts.
 Since the imposition of the NSL in June 2020, the PRC increasingly exercised police and security power in Hong Kong, subjecting U.S. citizens who are publicly critical of the PRC to a heightened risk of arrest, detention, expulsion, or prosecution in Hong Kong.
 The Department of State has highlighted these risks to U.S. citizens in its travel advisories for Hong Kong.
 In January 2021, the HKPF arrested a U.S. citizen under the NSL, though he has not been detained or formally charged.

 U.S.-Hong Kong Cooperation and Agreements

-The United States communicated regularly with Hong Kong authorities through demarches and notifications on issues involving sanctions implementation, including actions taken by the Department of the Treasury against several Hong Kong-registered entities under sanctions authorities related to China and counterterrorism.
+The United States communicated with Hong Kong authorities through demarches and notifications on issues involving sanctions implementation, including actions taken by the Department of the Treasury against several Hong Kong-registered entities under sanctions authorities related to China and counterterrorism.
 In October 2022, Chief Executive John Lee told international media that Hong Kong would only implement UN sanctions, not “unilateral” sanctions such as U.S. designations.

 Actions Taken by the U.S. Government